sr-stanley/adds-configure/README.md

 ---

 ### Step 7 - Create Employee (Client) Users in Active Directory
 These will be the domain user accounts that will represent employees.
+These accounts will be used to test domain logons, Group Policy, and access control in later steps.

-- From the statr menu open `Active Directory Users and Computers`.
+- From the start menu open `Active Directory Users and Computers`.
-- Click on `mydomian.com` → Right click on the OU `_EMPLOYEES` → Click `New` → Click `User`.
+- Click on `mydomain.com` → Right click on the OU `_EMPLOYEES` → Click `New` → Click `User`.
 - Create 3-5 different users; Custom name & Password. **Be sure to uncheck the box "User must change password at next logon.
 Remote Desktop logon does not allow this to happen.**
-- Log out of the Client VM as the admin user and logon using one of the client users you just created.
+- Log out of the Client VM as the admin user and log in using one of the client users you just created.

 ---

-## This concludes Part 2 - Installing and onfiguring Active Directory on the Domain Controller. <br>
+## This concludes Part 2 - Installing and configuring Active Directory on the Domain Controller. <br>
 **In the next part we will:**
 - Configure Group Policy.
 - Replicate account lockouts and unlocking user accounts within Active Directory.